 SONI has established an approach to developing grid projects in Northern Ireland.
-This is a three part process, from the identification of a need to develop the grid to the eventual hand over to NIE Networks for construction and operation of a project by SONI.
-This approach integrates the technical development of a project with increased and enhanced engagement with stakeholders, communities and landowners.
-We are now progressing with a managed transition to full implementation of this approach across our grid development projects.
+This is a three part process, from the identification of need to develop the grid to the eventual hand over to NIE Networks for construction and operation of a project by SONI.
+The details of this process can be seen in Section 3.4.